soeai/eadran/index.md

 > **Published**: Future Generation Computer Systems, Vol. 175, 2026
 > **DOI**: [10.1016/j.future.2025.108046](https://doi.org/10.1016/j.future.2025.108046)
 > **Pages**: Article 108046

-**Abstract**: The proliferation of edge data availability alongside advanced federated and distributed machine learning training techniques calls for new developments of machine learning (ML) with distributed and private edge data providers.
-Most existing works, however, focus on the development and optimization of federated ML communication and aggregation techniques and under-research the quality of training based on the impact of the quality of data and contributions of distributed data sources from such providers to the building of ML models.
-In this paper, we introduce an Edge marketplAce for DistRibuted AI/ML traiNing (EADRAN), a comprehensive platform for federated learning (FL) with independent edge data providers.
-The key distinguishable feature of EADRAN is to enable the explainable quality of training (eQoT) approach based on the quality of data and the contributions of provided data to the target-trained ML models.

 **Key Contributions**:
 - Conceptual architecture for federated ML marketplaces